Rented housing

 Rent Tribunal (Huurcommissie)

-The Rent Tribunal (Huurcommissie) is a national, independent and impartial agency which can mediate and adjudicate on disputes between tenants and landlords about rent levels, maintenance and service charges.
+The Rent Tribunal (Huurcommissie) is a national, independent and impartial agency which can adjudicate on disputes between tenants and landlords about rent levels, maintenance and service charges.

 The Rent Tribunal (Huurcommissie) is an ADR: an Alternative, out of court, Dispute Resolution service.
-It provides information, mediation and arbitrage.
-It only deals with disputes about housing, rented rooms and caravans.
+It provides information and arbitrage.
+It only deals with disputes about rental housing ((self-contained and shared accommodations, like rooms).
 It does not deal with nuisance, housing benefit and business/office accommodation.

 Proceedings